axelayala1988/ace/Readme.md

       $ ace prepare
       ```

-4. Install ACE-Box components:
+4. Enable ACE-Box use case:
       ```
-      $ ace install default
+      $ ace enable demo_default
       ```
 5. Grab a coffee, this process will take some time...

 ## Default mode

-Below config example will spin up an ace-box with all features in a demo mode (everything pre-configured).
-In demo mode, the following gets installed and configured:
+By default, an ACE Box is prepared for a demo use case (i.e. "demo_default").
+The following resources will be deployed, configured and ready for you to use:

 - Microk8s
 - Helm
 - Dynatrace Acitve Gate for Private Synthetic gets installed and automatically configured in the Dynatrace tenant as a Private Location
 - Dynatrace OneAgent operator gets installed via Helm
 - Gitea gets installed, a user gets created and a repository created
-- Keptn Quality Gates gets installed
+- Cloud Automation instance linked (opt.
+Keptn installed)
-- Jenkins gets installed with all the plugins that are needed, pipeline libraries get added for interaction with keptn and Dynatrace, pipelines get created and linked to the gitea repository
+- Jenkins gets installed with all the plugins that are needed, pipeline libraries get added for interaction with Cloud Automation (Keptn) and Dynatrace, pipelines get created and linked to the gitea repository
 - A dashboard gets built and deployed with links to all the components as well as credentials
 - A kubernetes ingress gets configured for all applications so it is easy to navigate
 - Dynatrace tag rules and request attributes get set up via the API